ruben2020/codequery/README.md

 On Windows, EXE setup packages will be provided here: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/).
 The EXE setup package shall also contain cscope.exe, ctags.exe and the required DLLs.
 So, everything you need is in one package.

+On Linux, tar.gz and Debian package installations will be provided here: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/).

-On Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.
+To build on Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.

 ## How do I use it?